EasyJet cuts winter losses by more than £50 million

 EasyJet has revealed first-half losses are expected to narrow by more than £50 million after this year’s early Easter helped offset a hit from the Israel-Hamas conflict.

-The airline said demand has bounced back since late November, with half-year figures also boosted by the start of the Easter holidays falling in March this year.
+The airline, which has an operation at Birmingham Airport, said demand has bounced back since late November, with half-year figures also boosted by the start of the Easter holidays falling in March this year.

 It comes in spite of a “direct impact” of around £40 million in the six months to the end of March due to the war between Israel and Hamas.